 Credentials and Interests

-- Currently pursuing a PhD in Environmental Studies at Antioch University New England, Research Focus: Ecological Identity, Animism and Environmental Education
+- Currently pursuing a PhD in Environmental Studies at Antioch University New England, Research Focus: Integrating the more-than-human voice into Western culture.

 - Master of Arts in Environmental Education, June 2003 at Prescott College, Thesis title: Remembering the Dance: Reawakening Our Rhythmic Connection to the Earth through Environmental Education